-While entire geopolitical campaigns have been waged over warm-water harborage, this mountain in the Mediterranean has traditionally fled to its highest crags and crannies for defensive reasons, taking its best cooking along with it.
+Corsican cuisine has been called a "winter cuisine," better between October and May, when game like sanglier (wild boar) as well as brocciu are well represented on all menus.
 The Corsican maquis grows some of Europe's wildest flora and fauna, ranging from free-range pigs to woodcock and pigeon.
 Chestnuts are a Corsican staple not to miss, whether in pastries, pulenta, or beer, while cheeses, especially the characteristic brocciu fresh cheese, are omnipresent upland delicacies.
-Dorothy Carrington accurately described Corsican cuisine as "winter cuisine," better between October and May, when game like sanglier (wild boar) as well as brocciu are well represented on all menus.

 Browse Corsica Restaurants

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More

 View deals in Corsica for vacation packages, hotels, airfare, and more from our partners!More